What is a Conference Call?

 The conference call is a common component of the average communication stack in many modern businesses.
-If you need to get in touch with a group of people fast, and an in-office meeting isn’t appropriate, it’s incredibly simple to get everyone dialed into a shared virtual conference room.
+If you need to get in touch with a group of people fast, and an in-office meeting isn’t appropriate, it’s incredibly simple to get everyone dialled into a shared virtual conference room.

 However, the conference call hasn’t always been the immersive solution that we have today.
 When we explore the evolution of this technology over the years, it’s easy to see just how significant the transformation has been.